 Our Favorite Floor Protector

 Canvas or plastic drop cloths are slippery on hard flooring like wood or tile.
-For protection that stays put, you can't beat rosin paper.
+For protection that stays put, you can’t beat rosin paper.
 Just tape sheets together and tape the perimeter to the floor.
 Be sure to vacuum before you lay the paper; grit trapped under the paper can lead to floor scratches.
 A single layer will protect against paint drips, but wipe up larger spills before they can soak through.
 For remodeling projects, tape down two or more layers.
-You can find rolls of rosin paper at home centers.
+These simple tips will help you protect your floors from salt this winter.